pytorch/ignite/docs/source/quickstart.rst

 Welcome to **PyTorch-Ignite** short tutorial, a quick start guide that just not only gives you the essentials of getting a project up but also importance of running through the code.

-In several lines you can get your model trained and validated as shown below through the code:
+In several lines you can get your model trained and validated as shown below:

 Code
 ----